RockPolish/rockwrestler/README.md

 Tests in this submenu are not actually doing a test, but rather printing values of certain IO registers, CP15 registers, and other values at startup.
 There are currently no correct/wrong values here.

 ## Contributing
 Anyone is welcome to help and to improve existing tests or add new tests.
-Send me a message on Discord (join the Emudev discord) for more information.
+Send me a message on Discord (join the Emudev Discord server) for more information.

 ## Special thanks to
 - http://problemkaputt.de/gbatek.htm